bcgov/connect-nuxt/packages/layers/forms/README.md

 ```

 ## Environment Variables
-This layer does not require any specific environment variables to be set.
+This project requires certain environment variables to be set to run correctly.

+Create a file named .env in the root of the project.

+Copy the contents of the .env.example file into your new .env file.

+### Local Development
+Copy the contents of the **.env.example** file into your new .env file.

+### Production Environments
+> [!IMPORTANT]
+> The values for staging and production environments are managed securely and should not be stored in this file.

+To obtain the correct values for a production build or deployment, please contact the Connect Platform Team.

 ## Contributing
 We welcome contributions to this package!
-Please see the main [suspicious link removed] for information on our branching strategy, commit conventions, and pull request process.
+Please see the main [Contribution Guidelines](../../../CONTRIBUTING.md) for information on our branching strategy, commit conventions, and pull request process.